 Editor’s note: This is the sixth post in an occasional series entitled “Rhizomes,” which highlights the experiences of environmental historians working beyond the professoriate.
-This interview features Anne Dance, the Director of the Parliamentary Internship Programme, a non-partisan initiative of the Canadian Political Science Association.
-She holds a BA (Hon.) from St. Thomas University, an MA from the University of Victoria, and a PhD from the University of Stirling’s Division of History and Politics.
+In this interview, series editor Tina Adcock speaks with Anne Dance, the Director of the Parliamentary Internship Programme, a non-partisan initiative of the Canadian Political Science Association.
+Anne holds a BA (Hon.) from St. Thomas University, an MA from the University of Victoria, and a PhD from the University of Stirling’s Division of History and Politics.

 Tell us about your path from graduate school to your current position/career.
 What key choices, encounters, or moments brought you to where you are today?